"Precious footprints on our hearts that will never fade."

 The mama quotes rotate every seven days and shift in tone as you move through the seasons — earlier weeks carry the rawness of early grief, later weeks lean more toward endurance and hope.

 These are real words from real women who have experienced stillbirth, infant loss, and pregnancy loss and found their way through.
 They were sourced from documented communities, interviews, published memoirs, grief therapists, and loss advocacy organizations.
-Every single quote was screened — anything that ended in hopelessness or tragedy was removed.
+Every quote was screened — anything that ended in hopelessness was removed.
 Only the ones that return to hope, love, legacy, or resilience made it in.
 They are here because Cole wanted you to know you are not the only woman who has stood in this exact place and still found her way back.

 Because you deserved something that meets you exactly where you are.

 Not a card.
 Not a text.
 Not a generic grief resource written for anyone and no one.
 Something built with your name on it.
-Something that knows Ryker's name and Bryleigh's name.
+Something that knows Ryker's name and Bryleigh's name and Mama Velda's name.
 Something that knows you are a nurse and a homesteader and a homeschooling mama and a woman of faith who is also in physical therapy relearning how to walk.
 Something that holds all of that at once and shows up with it every single day.

 You are loved by more people than you know, in more ways than you can see right now.
 This is just one of them made visible.